caglasozen/DriftMapper/README.md

 * Same as experiment type Chunk
 * Difference: given a group/time-window size, n, compares 2 moving chunk windows that moves by 1 chunk at a time
 * eg. Compares Chunks 1-2 and 3-4 then compares chunks 2-3 and 4-5

+# Data Mapper

+A web application that provide a GUI interface for Drift Analyse.

+## Usage

+A copy of the fatJar of DriftAnalyse is already added in "datamapper/lib"

+1. Open a terminal in the directory "datamapper"
+2. run the command "sbt" or "sbt.bat" in windows
+3. run the command "run" in the sbt prompt
+4. go to localhost:9000 in a browser